whatsrupp/CV/README.md

 - Managing the company's AWS infrastructure
 - Working actively on a C# based MongoDB backend
-- Talking to clients to keep the focus on user driven project development.
+- Talking to clients to keep the focus on user driven project development
 - Job interviews and hiring decisions
-- Helping the company plot the product roadmap.
+- Helping the company plot the product roadmap
 - Optimizing Front End Performance with Webpack
 - Managing a continuous integration pipeline
-- Co-developing and architecting a clean, scalable front-end React app with a heavy focus on testing.
+- Co-developing and architecting a clean, scalable front-end React app with a heavy focus on testing

 #### Coding Projects